 While people who are reserved are mostly disciplined and goal-oriented, they may not have the competitive traits of other ambitious people.

 If you see someone doing well and you are not, you could feel defeated.
-Instead of measuring your success to that of other people, compare yourself only to the person you were yesterday.
+Instead of measuring your success against other people's, compare yourself to the person you were yesterday.

-This will help you remain focused on your personal and professional achievements.
+This practice helps you remain focused on your personal and professional achievements.

 5. Surround Yourself with Other Reserved People

-To help prevent comparing your success to that of others, surround yourself with people who are like you or those who appreciate your reserved nature.
+To help prevent negative comparisons, surround yourself with people who are like you or those who appreciate your reserved nature.

-Surrounding yourself with like-minded people will allow you to stop seeing other people as competitors and start seeing them as a group of people with similar goals.
+Being around like-minded people helps you to stop seeing other people as competitors and start seeing them as a supportive group of people with similar goals.

 It may take a while to find your like-minded group, but you’ll know it once you’ve found it.